coreos/tectonic-docs/Documentation/install/vmware/vmware-terraform.md

 ## Access the cluster

 Tectonic Console will be up and running after the containers have downloaded.
-Console can be accessed by the DNS name configured as `tectonic_vmware_ingress_domain` in the `terraform.tfvars` variables file.
+Console can be accessed by the DNS name configured as `https://<tectonic_cluster_name>.<tectonic_base_domain>` in the `terraform.tfvars` variables file.

 Credentials and secrets for Tectonic can be found in the `/generated` folder, including the CA (if generated) and a kubeconfig.
 Use the kubeconfig file to control the cluster with `kubectl`: